-If the proposed amendment is approved, students in an area where there is an overlap can choose what local school they want to attend.
+If the proposed amendment is approved, students in an area where there is an overlap are able to choose what local school they want to attend.

-What does it mean if there is a potential overlap in some areas, where an address can be within a zone for two schools?
+What does it mean if is there a potential overlap in some areas, where an address can be within a zone for two schools?

 In some cases, there may be areas where home zones overlap.
-If approved by the Ministry, students in an area where there is an overlap can choose what local school they want to attend.
+If approved by the Ministry, students in an area where there is an overlap are able to choose what local school they want to attend.